Xeverous/the_website/website/pages/cpp/tutorials/beginner/09_streams/03_formatted_io/formatted_io.rst

 Manipulators
 ############

-Stream manipulators are functions which are either called (to create an object of specific but *unspecified* type) or passed directly (without calling) to stream insertion/extraction operators.
+Stream manipulators are functions which are either called (to create an object of specific but *unspecified* type) or passed directly (without calling) to stream insertion/extraction operators (which will call them internally).
 In any case, operator overloads are defined to support the way in which specific manipulator is intended to be used.
-Stream state can also be changed by using stream *member functions* (see `example on cppreference for details <https://en.cppreference.com/w/cpp/io/ios_base/setf>`_).

 :cch:`bool`
 ===========